RAD-AgileDevOps/Postgres-Database-Solutions-Portfolio/README.md

 #Software-engineering-portfolio
 #2022-12-29
-Showcase of various Python examples for project work, and proof of concepts
+Showcase of various software written for project work, personal tasks(where programming would help solve a problem).

 Contents
 =================================